kristianmandrup/puppeteer-browser-agent/README.md

 }
 ```

 By default an instance of `FunctionHandler` and `ContentHandler` are registered.
+You can register specialized handlers on the step runner as needed, via the `registerHandler` method and clear the default handler registry via `clearHandlers`

-In case the response/step is aa `FunctionHandler` is invoked to handle the step.
-If the step is not a function but simply content, a `ContentHandler` is invoked to handle it.
+In case the response/step is a function, a `FunctionHandler` is invoked to handle the step.
+If the step is not a function, a `ContentHandler` is invoked to handle it.

+If the response has the shape of a function, the function attributes such as function `name` and `parameters` are parsed.
+These will be used attempt to call a registered action.

+If the the response does not look like a function, the content handler will be called.

 ## Interactions with outside agents